nlgandnlu/ZHIHU-16K/README.md

 #### Data preprocessing

-unzip data.zip files (https://drive.google.com/file/d/10GyQd8At0uuQ_e6fcS8zaQsyDIosbaTs/view?usp=drive_link) first, and move these files to corresponding folders.
+unzip data.zip files (https://drive.google.com/file/d/10GyQd8At0uuQ_e6fcS8zaQsyDIosbaTs/view?usp=drive_link) first, and move these files to corresponding folders (We have encrypted the sensitive information in these files).
 Move constructor_graph.py to the same directory in the entire data folder and:

 python construct_graph.py